saostad/Electron-React-Typescript/README.md

 Boilerplate for develop Electron application with React and Typescript

-## this project is using
+## this project powered by

 - Electron-forge
 - React
 - Typescript
-- React-dev-tools to it
+- React-dev-tools
 - React Hot reloading

+and of course Webpack and Babel!